shahria7k/shahria7k/README.md

 # I Do
-- **Coding** (Because, clearly, writing code is the only thing that makes the world go round.)
-- **Product Design** (Turning your “I don’t know what I want” into something usable, as always.)
+- **Write spells to keep the world running**
+- **turn vague ideas into something usable**
-- **System Design** (Building systems that work so seamlessly, you’ll forget they exist.
-Magic, right?)
+- **build systems that run so smoothly, you won’t even know they exist**
-- **Wrangle Stress** (I thrive under pressure—if I’m not stressed, I’m probably not doing my job right.)
-- **Handle Crisis** (When everything’s falling apart, I’m the one keeping it together, as usual.)

 But mostly, I’m a **conductor**.
-I panic when I’m not under stress or racing against a deadline—but that’s where I thrive.
-I turn that panic into progress and deliver results.
+I panic if I’m not under stress or rushing toward a deadline—but that’s where I really shine.
+I turn that panic into progress and somehow get things done.

 ---

 ### My Expertise
-- ERP Development, Business Process Management, Business Process Automation, Business Process Optimization (Making processes so efficient, you’ll wonder how you ever lived without them.)
+- ERP Development, Business Process Management, Business Process Automation, Business Process Optimization
-- Supply Chain, HRM, Financial Accounting (The “boring” stuff that somehow holds everything together.
-You're welcome.)
+- Supply Chain, HRM, Financial Accounting
-- Node.js, React, React Native, TypeScript, MongoDB (I speak JavaScript fluently, and it’s not as easy as it sounds.)
+- Node.js, React, React Native, TypeScript, MongoDB.
+I speak JavaScript fluently, and it’s not as easy as it sounds
-- Tailwind CSS, Figma (Designing interfaces that are actually pleasant to use—imagine that!)
+- Tailwind CSS, Figma
-- Documentation, SOP Development (Writing docs that even I can understand later, a rare skill, I know.)
+- Documentation, SOP Development
-- Project Management, CI/CD (Making sure everything is on track, even when it’s not.
-Stress is my friend.)
+- Project Management, CI/CD
-- Google Cloud, Firebase, Serverless Architecture (Taking infrastructure headaches off your plate—because no one has time for that.)
+- Google Cloud, Firebase, Serverless Architecture
-- Microservices, CLEAN Architecture, System Design, Product Design (Building scalable systems, because “quick fixes” only last so long.)
+- Microservices, CLEAN Architecture, System Design, Product Design

 ---

 ### A Bit About Me
 - I love **coffee (espresso)**, **walking**, and **looking at nature**.
-(Because sometimes, the best inspiration strikes far from the screen.)
 - I avoid arguments but thrive in **good relationships**.
-(After all, why argue when you’re always right?)
 - **Natural beauty**, **productivity**, and **solving people's problems** are the nutrition to my soul.
-(I’m just here to make life easier.
-No big deal.)
 - My purpose?
 To consume as much of this nutrition as possible while appreciating and being grateful for it all.
-(Appreciating the little things—even when juggling a hundred tasks—keeps me grounded.)

 ---